TheFlemoid/ESP-IDF-MPU6050/README.md

 <details>
 <summary><b>read_gyro(double* gyroReadings)</b></summary>
 <h4>Description</h4>
 Polls the sensor for gyroscope readings on the X, Y, and Z axes, converts them to degrees per second units, and fills out the param double array with those values.
-The only parameter for this function is an array of three doubles (ie. double gyroReadings[3]).
-When returned, the readings will be populated in the array with the X axis at index 0, the Y axis at index 1, and the Z axis at index 2.
+The only parameter for this function is an array of three doubles (eg. double gyroReadings[3]).
+When returned the readings will be populated in the array with the X axis at index 0, the Y axis at index 1, and the Z axis at index 2.
 </details>

 ---